EMBL-EBI-TSI/resops_taster/Practical1.md

 Save and exit, and run ‘terraform apply’.
 You will be asked to enter a name, and your machine will be modified to include the new name.
 You can use variables for all sorts of things that would need to be changed on a per-deployment basis, such as ip-addresses, passwords, file inputs, etc.

 11. Lastly, we need to tear down our infrastructure again.
-Run ‘terraform destroy’ Type ‘yes’ to confirm.
+Run ‘terraform destroy’.
+Type ‘yes’ to confirm.
+You will be asked for the name variable again, but you don't have to enter anything.
 Terraform will now destroy your VM.
 Please don’t leave your machine running, so we can save resources as much as possible.

 This concludes the first practical.